Self-employed people and small business owners tend to spend a lot of their own money on work.

 🛫 Travel expenses

-If you ever travel for your freelance work, the cost of those business trips is a deduction for you.
+If you ever travel for your freelance work, you can write off the cost of those business trips.
 That goes beyond obvious travel expenses, like your hotel fees and plane tickets.
 You can also write off things like laundry fees, Wi-Fi charges, and the meals you eat on the go.

 To learn more — including what you can write off and what the IRS rules are for qualifying — check out our guide on business travel tax deductions.